-There is no guarantee you will save money if you switch from TOU to Tiered prices.
+There is no guarantee you will save money switching from one price plan to another.
 The total bill impact of switching will vary depending on how much electricity is consumed in a month and when it is consumed during the day.
-Compare TOU and Tiered prices using this bill calculator, provided by the Ontario Energy Board.
+Compare TOU, ULO and Tiered prices using this bill calculator, provided by the Ontario Energy Board.

 A switch between price plans can only take effect at the start of a billing period.
 A billing period is generally around 30 days, but can vary.
 The start and end dates are identified on your electricity bill.
 The start of your billing period can be any given day of a month.
 Other information to know about:

 If you want to continue paying TOU prices, you don’t need to do anything.
 To switch to ULO or Tiered pricing, select one of the options below.
 The following also applies if you later want to switch back to TOU pricing.